nyx-solutions/yii2-nox-spreadsheet-reader/README.md

-Yii PHP Framework Version 2 / NOX SpreadSheet Reader
+Yii PHP Framework Version 2 / NYX SpreadSheet Reader
 ====================================================

 **spreadsheet-reader** is a PHP spreadsheet reader that differs from others in that the main goal for it was efficient